Bio-Dome: Plot

-After several months pass and Earth Day approaches, Bud, Doyle, and the team successfully restore the dome, but on the night before the doors reopen, Bud and Doyle discover Dr. Faulkner, hoping to apologize to him and make amends.
+After several months pass and Earth Day approaches, Bud, Doyle, and the team restore the dome, but on the night before the doors reopen, Bud and Doyle discover Dr. Faulkner, hoping to apologize to him and make amends.
 He tells the two that he is rigging pyrotechnics for the door-opening ceremony and gets them to help plant the items, unaware they are really bombs.
-Once Bud and Doyle are left alone with the bombs, they goof off with one of the coconuts, and after a failed long pass, they discover their dangerous nature.
+Once Bud and Doyle are left alone with the bombs, they goof off with one of the coconuts and discover their dangerous nature.
 They alert the others and try to exit the dome early, but the door cannot be opened until the clock hits zero, when the bombs will detonate.
 Bud and Doyle run back into the dome to find Dr. Faulkner and get him to deactivate the bombs.
 After a chase and struggle, they knock him out and use a remote to disable the coconuts.

-With the Bio-Dome experiment complete, the team gets ready to exit the now-open door, but as they begin to walk out, Dr. Faulkner returns with one last coconut bomb, trips, and the bomb detonates at the entrance.
-Bud, Doyle, Jen, and Monique bid farewell to the Bio-Dome scientists and drive off, where Doyle yet again has to use the bathroom and the car is seen driving toward a mysterious nuclear power plant.
+With the Bio-Dome experiment complete, the team gets ready to exit the now-open door, but Dr. Faulkner returns with one last coconut bomb.
+He trips, and the bomb detonates at the entrance.
+Bud, Doyle, Jen, and Monique bid farewell to the Bio-Dome scientists and drive off, where Doyle again has to use the bathroom and the car is seen driving toward a mysterious nuclear power plant.
 Dr. Faulkner, meanwhile, has escaped the dome through the desert window door, having retrieved the key Doyle swallowed, and flees through the desert pursued by police.